dingxiangrong/wu-dao-yi-fa-theory/README.md

 ## 1. Architecture General Outline
 This is a fully endogenous ideological system.
 All theories, axioms, deductions, methodologies, experiments and records emerge organically from raw perceptions and thought-experiments.
 Like vegetation growing from fertile soil, it has no pre-fabricated framework, no external templates and no inherited traditional dogmas.

-Native cognitive progression chain: **Record ¡ú See ¡ú Logos ¡ú Norm ¡ú Experiment ¡ú Yield**
+Native cognitive progression chain: **Record â†’ See â†’ Logos â†’ Norm â†’ Experiment â†’ Yield**

 Definitions for distinction:
 - **Record-Division**: Faithful recording of observable events (e.g. an apple falling) plus fleeting conjectures at the moment; material snapshots and informal thought notes.